Strategic Plan

 Research

 The research interest of our faculty spans five key domains: (1) systems engineering and operations research (OR); (2) sustainable systems; (3) ergonomics and biomechanics; (4) service sciences; and (5) information systems (IS).
-IEN has a strong emphasis on applied engineering related solutions to problems that we are currently facing, both nationally and globally, and which are expected to become more pervasive in our society.
+ISE has a strong emphasis on applied engineering related solutions to problems that we are currently facing, both nationally and globally, and which are expected to become more pervasive in our society.

 trees